 Identifying longer-term goals and breaking them down into more manageable, realistic pieces is one of the most important steps for goal planning—and you can learn exactly how to do that with the prompts inside the free Solopreneur Goal Planning Workbook.

-Here are a few goal setting questions to help you out as you do this long-term business planning and identify the best SMART business goals for you at this point in time.
+Here are a few goal setting questions to help you out as you do this long-term business planning and identify the best SMART goals for you and your business at this point in time.

 - Why is your business important to you?
 After all, if you don’t know your own “why,” then you’ll struggle to come up with goals that align with your values and passions… and if you don’t choose goals that are right for you and your unique business, then you won’t put in the effort to make those goals a reality, will you?